philzook58/philzook58.github.io/_posts/2024-09-23-term_ordering.md

 date : 2024-09-23
 ---

 Term orderings are a key concept in term rewriting and equational reasoning.
-Equational reasoning is of my preferred form of mathematics and compiler simplification.
+Equations are my preferred form of mathematics.
 In particular, well founded term orders, meaning terminating, term orderings are used to prove termination and orient equations into terminating rewrite systems during completion.
-This orientation enables simplication and subsumption of your equational set, which leads to be efficiency gains over naive equational search.
+This orientation enables simplification and subsumption of your equational set, which leads to be efficiency gains over naive equational search.

 I've found the definitions of term orderings to be so dense as to be inscrutable.